Sharon Osbourne Breaks Down In Tears As Ozzy’s Funeral Procession Travels Through Birmingham

 Sharon Osbourne and her daughter, Kelly, place flowers at the memorial site honoring Ozzy.
 (Photo Credit: Jacob King / PA Images via Getty Images)

-During one emotional moment, Sharon turned to the crowd and flashed a peace sign in the air.
-It was a show of love for all of them, a subtle, yet powerful way of thanking them for all the love they’ve shown her during this difficult time.
+During one emotional moment, Sharon and Aimee turned to the crowd and flashed peace signs in the air.
+It was a subtle yet powerful way of thanking the fans for all the love they’ve shown their family during this difficult time.

 Sharon Osbourne flashes peace signs to the crowd along the route of Ozzy's funeral procession